Lisey's Story: JJ Abrams on When to Stop Adding Details to Fantasy

 “It’s an equally tricky balancing act to not just have something that is interpretable by every reader, but needs to be interpreted by and then defined specifically by the director and made photo real on screen,” he added.
 “How you do that is really tricky, so I feel like my personal experience is every movie, every series has its own challenges and ways to sort of do that kind of magic trick of believing the thing that is we all know to be impossible… That’s something that Pablo did brilliantly in this and frankly, I’ve learned from him watching him do it.”

 The first two episodes of Lisey’s Story premiere Friday on Apple TV+.
 Main Image: Julianne More as Lisey Landon in Lisey’s Story.
 Photo courtesy of Apple.
+This story was originally posted on June 4, 2021 and has been updated.

 Comments